 COVID-19 vaccination is recommended for breastfeeding women.
 COVID-19 vaccination is considered safe for women who are breastfeeding and their babies.

 There’s also evidence that after vaccination, breastfeeding women might pass on antibodies to their babies through breastmilk.
 This means if you get vaccinated, your baby might have some protection against COVID-19.

 If you have any concerns, you should discuss these with your GP, child and family health nurse or immunisation provider.

 COVID-19 vaccination prevents people from getting severe complications or dying from COVID-19.

 If enough people in the community are vaccinated against COVID-19, it builds herd immunity.
 This means the virus spread slows down or stops because there aren’t enough people for the virus to infect.
 Herd immunity helps to protect people who can’t be vaccinated, including people who are more likely to get complications from COVID-19.

 And if fewer people get sick or get very sick, people can go to work and school.
 There’s less strain on our health and hospital system.
 And we can get on with our daily lives more easily.

-The COVID-19 vaccine rollout in Australia is happening in phases, starting with people at highest risk of exposure to COVID-19 or complications from COVID-19.
-Use the Australian Government Department of Health’s vaccine eligibility checker to find out when and where you can get vaccinated.
+The COVID-19 vaccine rollout in Australia is happening in phases, based on priority according to age, increased risk of COVID-19 exposure, and medical conditions including pregnancy.
+Use the Australian Government Department of Health’s vaccine clinic finder to find out when and where you can get vaccinated.